Pratiknarola/safesenora/README.md

 Want to contribute?
 Great!
 Develop Something to contribute with us on this project and become the part of our community.

-If you want to contribute to a project and make it better, your help is very welcome.
-Contributing is also a great way to learn more about social coding on Github, new technologies and and their ecosystems and how to make constructive, helpful bug reports, feature requests and the noblest of all contributions: a good, clean pull request.
+If you want to contribute to this project and make it better, your heartily welcomed.
+Contributing is a great way to learn more about social coding on Github, developing new technologies and their ecosystems , helpful bug reports, feature requests and the noblest of all contributions : a good, clean pull request.
 How to make a clean pull request
 <a href="https://github.com/firstcontributions/first-contributions">Click Here to know more</a>